 Intel has recently been gaining some chops in API Management.
-Expressway API Manager has been out a while now and we acquired Mashery and Aepona this year.
+We acquired Mashery and Aepona this year.
 Mashery you will (or should) know but Aepona, you may not have heard of.
 They’re likely behind many of the telco or utility services you use.
 They build and support the API platform need to run and charge for the business.

 I’m between conferences at the moment.
 I gave several talks at Nordic APIs on API management and protection a few weeks ago and will be doing similar at Apps World next week.
 One concern that keeps being raised, particularly from developers with enterprises is that they have a wealth of internal services, data sources and ideas to make money from exposing data but no convenient way to expose them as a RESTful service that’s likely to be used by either partners or public developers.
 As marketing or IT or whichever dept kicks off this idea to externalise data they hit the barrier of what legacy infrastructure they have compared to what they need.